MaxHalford/xgp/README.md

 ## Interfaces

-The core library is written in Go but can be used in different ways.
+The core library is written in Go but it can be used in different ways:

 - [Command-line interface (CLI)](https://maxhalford.github.io/xgp/cli/)
 - [Go API](https://maxhalford.github.io/xgp/go/)